 “In plain English that meant withdrawing resources from the region so that residents would be forced to leave,” states the Independent.
 “Effectively starving them out.”

-Files released under the 30-year rule showed senior Tory ministers urging her not to spend public money on the "stony ground" of Merseyside, with former prime minister's Chancellor Sir Geoffrey Howe said it would be like "trying to make water flow uphill".
+Files released under the 30-year rule showed senior Tory ministers urging her not to spend public money on the "stony ground" of Merseyside, with former prime minister's chancellor Sir Geoffrey Howe saying it would be like "trying to make water flow uphill".

 The reports affirmed what those in Liverpool had already been sure of for a while – that their region did not have the backing of the government, and that it was never a priority.

-And so, the resentment has developed an “us against them” mentality amongst directed at the Conservatives in power, which is still strong.
+And so, the distrust has developed an “us against them” mentality directed at the Conservatives in power, which is still strong to this day.

 Moreover, Liverpool is famously a town of immigrants, with many of its residents not even considering themselves English.
 Its ports have attracted people internationally, and it is home to one of England’s oldest African and Chinese communities.

 The effects of the Irish famine also greatly impacted Merseyside, as a grand influx of the Irish population fled their homeland to migrate to Liverpool.
 As a result, Liverpool has a strong Irish identity, and yet Irish people had been made to feel ‘othered’ in their new home by other English people.